cosmos/sdk-tutorials/academy/golang-intro/4_control.md

 ---
-title: "Go Introduction - Control Structures in Go"
+title: "Control Structures in Go"
-order: 6
+order: 5
 description: if, switch, and for statements
 tag: deep-dive
 ---